arblane/credits-firebot-setup/README.md

 # Usage

 ## Requirements for Chat
-+ bits: Must cheer at least one bit
++ bits - Must cheer at least one bit
-+ communitygiftsubs: Don't remember if this is the giftee or the gifter.
-TODO
++ communitygiftsubs - Must gift at least one sub to the community.
-+ follows: Must be a new follower
++ follows - Must be a new follower
-+ giftsubs: Don't remember if this is the giftee or the gifter.
-TODO
++ giftsubs - Must gift at least one sub.
-+ hostsraids: Must raid into stream.
++ hostsraids - Must raid into stream.
 Hosts are deprecated.
-+ mods: Must be a mod of the channel and must have typed in chat.
++ mods - Must be a mod of the channel and must have typed in chat.
-+ subs: Must subscribe or resubscribe to the channel.
++ subs - Must subscribe or resubscribe to the channel.

 ## Streamer Info
 + Commands